jazelly/helpmefocus/README.md

 ## What it is

-- It is a timer application based on the theory [Timeblocking](https://en.wikipedia.org/wiki/Timeblocking).
+- It is a timer application inspired by the theory [Timeblocking](https://en.wikipedia.org/wiki/Timeblocking).
 - It is a supervisor reminding you of the goal for every x minutes.

 ## What it is not